ontodev/axle/README.md

 We recommend running `axle push` after updating a tracked table to keep the XLSX sheets in sync.
 When updating the XLSX spreadsheet, we recommend running `axle pull` to keep the tables in sync.

+There are some other commands that do not correspond to any `git` actions:

+- [`cogs apply`](#apply) applies attributes from standardized tables to one or more sheets

 ### Logging

 To print info-level logging messages (error and critical level messages are always printed), run any command with the `-v`/`--verbose` flag: